Chapter Two / Test Run

 Outside the building, a distant murmur grew to a loud “bat bat bat.”
 The helicopter had arrived.
 Happier than she’d felt in days, Talty handed the pile of letters to Denis and scurried into her changing room.
 She stopped at the vanity near the window and applied a subtle spritz of her citrusy day perfume, the one Neil had specially made in Italy for her.
 Next, she took a moment to scrutinize her appearance in the freestanding mirror.

-Her teal suit jacket was, as always, buttoned to her neck to hide the scars a would-be assassin’s knife had left on her chest several years before.
-Next, she checked that her Fianna pin hung straight on her collar.
+The front of her charcoal gray dress was neatly buttoned to the neck to hide the scars a would-be assassin’s knife had left on her chest several years before.
+Her Fianna pin hung straight on her collar.
 The gold pin proclaimed her one of Ireland’s elite Fianna: the watchers of the coast, the guardians of the shore.
-Barely an inch in circumference, the brooch resembled an archaic shield.
+Nearly an inch in circumference, the brooch resembled an archaic shield.
 Across it lay a tiny sword.
 Three diamonds embellished the hilt, one for each component of the Fian motto: “Truth in our Hearts, Strength in our Arms, Dedication to our Promise.”

-As Talty continued her inspection, her bubbly mood vanished.
+As she continued her inspection, her bubbly mood vanished.
 Her dark red hair and brown Boru eyes hadn’t changed since Donal’s birth.
 Her chiseled cheekbones and ivory skin looked the same.
-The body beneath her charcoal gray dress had changed a great deal, however.
+The body beneath her dress had changed a great deal, however.

 She’d worked hard to get back into shape after the baby’s arrival, and though she felt as fit as ever, the shape she’d gotten back into was…different.
 Her ribs and hips would always be a tad wider than they’d been before unborn Donal had kicked them to pieces.